Why You Should Keep Business and Personal Separate

 Make the legal distinction, and you will be able to protect some of your assets from business blunders that you might make.

 Keep Your Taxes Straight

 Separating your business and personal expenses can also help you keep your taxes on the right track.
 Being able to separate business from personal is important — especially if you end up facing an audit.
-You should have a business bank account (and if possible business credit cards).
+You should have a business checking account (and if possible business credit cards).
 A separate business account can really help you keep track of your business income, as well as ensure that you are spending appropriately.
-Make sure that you only use money from your business accounts to take care of business related activities.
+Make sure that you only use money from your business accounts to take care of business-related activities.
 Be scrupulous in keeping your business transactions separate from your personal transactions so that your accountant and the IRS can see the difference.

 It may seem strange at first, but getting the cash flow down is important.
-I have a business account where I deposit my earnings.
+I have a separate business account where I deposit my earnings.
 Then it is transferred to my personal account.
-I am often asked why I go through this step, since all but a relatively small amount of money ends up in my personal account.
+I am often asked why I go through this step since all but a relatively small amount of money ends up in my personal account.
 Why not just send it directly to the personal account to begin with?
 The answer is in the “paper” trail.
-It’s about making it clear to any IRS auditor that you do separate business from personal, and so that it’s easier to identify the business transactions.
+It's about making it clear to any IRS auditor that you do separate business from personal, and so that it's easier to identify the business transactions.
 It helps me with my tax preparation, as well as provides a layer of protection.

 After a while, keeping your business transactions separate from your personal transactions becomes second nature.
 As long as you keep to the dividing line between your business life and your personal life, you will have a better chance of staying out of trouble with lawsuits, and with the IRS.

 Mixing business and personal is a very slippery slope.
 It is the number one cardinal rule for investment brokers.
 Never mix client money with your personal money.